What is Surrealism? (Guide to Surrealist History & Artworks)

 Due to this, the Dadaists went into full swing with strong protests against the anti-art gatherings, performances, and writings.

-During the war, Andre discovered Freud’s study on psychoanalytic methods.
+During the war, André discovered Freud’s study on psychoanalytic methods.
 Which fascinated him in a huge way.

-He began devoting his time to understanding the concept of unconsciousness.
+He began devoting his time to understanding the concept of unconsciousness, which would aid him in creating eccentric art forms.

 After reading more about Freud’s work, he came back to Paris and joined Dada.